GanchengZhu/Pupilio/README.md

 # instantiate a connection to the tracker
 pupil_io = Pupilio()

-# create a task session, and set a session name
+# create a task session, and set a session name.
-# If the session name contains spaces,
-# it is recommended to replace them with underscores '_'.
+# The session name must contain only letters, digits or underscores without any special characters.
 pupil_io.create_session(session_name="quick_start")

 # calibration and validation (recommended)